-In times of growing social and political polarization, the world is in urgent need of courageous women who speak up.
-Because compassionate female voices are indispensable while advocating for equal rights and global solidarity.
+In times of growing social and political polarisation, the world is in urgent need of courageous women who speak up.
+Because compassionate female voices are indispensable while advocating for human rights and global solidarity.
 Amani, our vlogger for Huna Libya, is one of those much needed voices.

-While the bigger part of our world was getting ready for new year’s celebrations, back in 2016, Amani was uploading her very first vlog to Youtube from her home.
-She humorously calls it a new year’s resolution, but the 28-year old from Benghazi, Libya, has been on a mission since that particular evening.
+While the bigger part of our world was getting ready for New Year’s celebrations, back in 2016, Amani was uploading her very first vlog to Youtube from her home.
+She humorously calls it a New Year’s resolution, but the 28-year old from Benghazi, Libya, has been on a mission since that evening.
 No conventional talks about make-up tools or fashion trends are shown, Amani’s vlogs are all about female engagement, freedom of expression and women’s rights.

 One can imagine the bravery of the female activist, given the fact that the Libyan population isn’t used to women taking the stage and speaking up for themselves.
 This form of inequality doesn’t only apply to the North-African country as, according to the Index on Censorship, gender-based censorship is a global problem.
 Female voices that loudly challenge the status quo, experience significantly more verbal oppression than men, especially in the Middle-East and Africa.